Your year-end financial checklist

 The start of a new year is often a time of renewed focus and can be a catalyst to finally deal with some of the things we’ve been putting off.
 Our finances are no exception.

-With that in mind, here is a checklist of things to address before the calendar turns over.
+Keeping this in mind, here is a checklist of things to address before the calendar turns over, helping you kickstart your financial success for the year ahead.

 Deadline: As soon as possible